isomerpages/seab-corp/index.md

       title: Beyond Pen and Paper
       id: infopic
-      description: Explore how real-world contexts and interactive multimedia are transforming Singapore e-Examinations and prepare our students for the future.
+      description: Explore how real-world contexts and interactive multimedia are transforming Singapore e-Examinations and preparing our students for the future.
       button: Watch Now
       url: https://www.youtube.com/watch?v=Fa5VpQFILxI